Bhushan-Jagtap-2013/Python/README.md

 # Python-Examples
-These are sample python scripts which explains syntaxt of various basic concepts.
+These are sample python scripts which explains syntax of various basic concepts.